ligolang/ligo/gitlab-pages/docs/syntax/modules.md

 ## Importing namespaces

-You can import namespaces and other definitions from the same file or other files with the `import` keyword in three ways:
+You can import namespaces from the same file or other files with the `import` keyword in these ways:

 - `import M = M.O`
 - `import * as M from "./targetFile.jsligo"`
-- `import {x, y} from "./targetFile.jsligo"`

 For example, assume that this file is `myFunctions.jsligo`: